Cez02/PasswordsVault/README.md

 None at the moment.
 Maybe a day will come when I work on the front-end.
 I am also not totally into cybersecurity, so there's a chance my app is the least safe password vault out there (although I doubt it).

-## Builds
+## Usage

-[Here](https://drive.google.com/file/d/1RxUshh4dcRtH33xCuFmwe1MPPsgrH60D/view?usp=sharing) should be the latest build (unless I forgot to upload the latest one).
+To use the program simple build or download a release, plop it into some folder anywhere on your PC and launch it.
+I like to hook it up to my start menu or toolbar (or both), whatever you desire.